Longhanks/qlift/README.md

 ## Note

 This Qt wrapper have incomplete implementation, most of the Qt classes are not implemented.
 Also, support for already implemented Qt classes may be incomplete.
-Again, the architecture of the project has some flaws with release objects.